 PSYCHIATRIC (Currently Exhibiting)

-- Severally depressed, with no motivation to live (Passive Suicidal Ideations) decrease in eating (ie, eating 1 meal a day) decrease in sleeping (ie, sleeping 2-4 hrs a night, broken sleep), severe deterioration in the baseline level of functioning
+- Severely depressed, with no motivation to live (passive suicidal ideations), decrease in eating (i.e., eating one meal a day) decrease in sleeping (i.e., sleeping 2-4 hours a night, broken sleep), severe deterioration in the baseline level of functioning

 CHEMICAL DEPENDENCY (Within 1-2 days of last use)

-- Opiates (Some insurance companies will only authorize for Out-Pt Detox only!)
+- Opiates (some insurance companies may only authorize for outpatient treatment or detoxification)

-- Cannabis (Marijuana) is not covered for Inpatient detox, could be a covered benefit for Outpatient services (Not Detox)
+- Cannabis (marijuana) is not covered for inpatient detox, but may be a covered benefit for outpatient services

-In-patient hospitalization is a much higher level of care, which usually means that the patient is in immediate crisis if the person doesn’t detox, or that the person is at risk of harming self or others if they are not admitted.
-If a person does not fall into any of those categories outpatient hospitalization (PHP or IOP) may be recommended by the insurance company.
+Inpatient hospitalization is a much higher level of care, which usually means that the patient is in immediate crisis if the person doesn’t detox, or that the person is at risk of harming themself or others if they are not admitted.
+If a person does not fall into any of those categories, outpatient hospitalization (PHP or IOP) may be recommended by the insurance company.
 All levels of care are based on medical necessity.